-(Students may receive credit for either CIS 22A and 22B, or CIS 27, but not both.)
+(Students may receive credit for either (CIS 22A and CIS 22B/22BH) or CIS 27.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273; MATH 114 or equivalent.

 Four hours lecture, one and one-half hours laboratory (66 hours total per quarter).

 An introduction to computer programming.
 Its primary objective is to teach problem solving using the C++ programming language.
 Emphasis will be placed on structured procedural programming with an introduction to object-oriented programming.
 Designed primarily for computer science and related transfer majors.

-CIS 22B Intermediate Programming 4 1⁄2 Units Methodologies in C++
+CIS 22B Intermediate Programming Methodologies in C++